 Property Builder

-This is the only module specific property, all the others are just information, I will not go into the creation of these here.
+This is the only Module specific property we will create, all the others are just information for the user.

-A PNG with the Pixera logo and alpha in the background has been added to the logo.
+A PNG with the Pixera logo and alpha in the background has been added to the “Logo” property.

 Adding Actions

-Now we add an action and name it init.
-This name has a special use, if "Auto Init" exists as property and is true, then it will call the init() action automatically.
-In this current state, the init() will be called already after startup or the Lua core is allocated.
+Now we add an Action and name it “init”.
+This name has a special use, if a property named "Auto Init" set as a bool is in the Module and checked on, then it will call the “init()” Action automatically.
+In this current state, “init()” will be called already after startup or after the LUA core is allocated, learn more about the LUA core here: Control LUA Core.

-First we need to import the pixc.helper to read from the properties the value we need.
+First we need to import the “pixc.helper” library to read the values set on each property we need.

 if self.helper == nil then